Quaternionic quantum particles

 In the same fashion that $\phi$ is a linear combination of two complex exponentials according to the sign of the exponent, the quaternionic solution has four possibilities, and hence the most general wave function is

 where $Q_1,\,Q_2,\,Q_3$ and $Q_4$ are arbitrary quaternionic constants.
+We stress that $\,\pm\Gamma\,$ and $\,\pm\Omega\,$ satisfy (\ref{L2}), and thus (\ref{L8}) entertains all the possibilities for the wave function.
 We can make $\phi$ constant, so that $E=0$, and thus obtain the simplest solution of the case, a truly quaternionic free particle.
 However, we remember that every complex wave function may generate this kind of quaternionic solution.
 Furthermore, we stress that (\ref{L8}) is very different from the complex case.
 The function $\Theta$ enables the wave function with a novel oscillation, totally unknown in CQM.

 Let us choose

 and the vector constraints